Pre-Calabi-Yau algebras and topological quantum field theories: Background material

 \subsubsection{Modules and bimodules}

 Throughout this paper we will make use of modules and bimodules over $A_\infty$-categories.
-There are several detailed expositions of this theory, for example \cite{ganatra2013symplectic,sheridan2020formulae}.
-We will skip most details but recall some relevant concepts of their theory, together with geometric interpretations in the case of $A_\infty$-algebras.
+Again, there are detailed expositions of this theory, for example \cite{ganatra2013symplectic,sheridan2020formulae}.
+We will use the same sign conventions as \cite{seidel2008subalgebras}; though this reference deals with $A_\infty$-algebras only, it is straightforward to generalize the formulas to $A_\infty$-categories.
+For example, for the definition of bimodules, we have: